 It’s also the first to show the player in an England shirt, which is notable as international RCs are always popular with soccer card collectors.

-1997 David Beckham Merlin’s Premier Gold RC #92
+1997 David Beckham Merlin’s Premier Gold #92

 Last but by no means least, the 1997 Merlin’s Premier Gold David Beckham RC is seen as the best that money can buy.
 You only need to take a brief look to understand why, as it drips in premium quality.

 The image of Beckham celebrating was captured after he smashed in a famous goal from the halfway line in 1996, while the logo and surname are wrapped in gold chrome.
-There are only 20 PSA 10 copies according to the registry.
-This makes it one of the rarest soccer cards to feature the icon, and pristine versions will easily sell for five figures at auction.
+There are only 20 PSA 10 copies, according to the registry.
+This makes it one of the rarest soccer cards to feature the icon, and new versions will quickly sell for five figures at auction.

 Beckham is one of the best-known athletes in the world, even if he last kicked a ball professionally in 2013.
 Unlike many other footballers, he successfully broke the US market and helped to revive the MLS during a lean period.
-He’s just as popular in Europe and South America, and that’s without mentioning his impact on Asia.
+He’s as popular in Europe and South America, without mentioning his impact on Asia.

-The point is; Beckham fans are everywhere, and his RCs are somewhat underpriced considering his exploits on and off the pitch.
+The point is; Beckham fans are everywhere, and his RCs are somewhat underpriced, considering his exploits on and off the pitch.
 Given current trends, it wouldn’t be surprising to see values rise steadily over the next decade.

 However, we’d still be wary of the 1995 Raven card, even if it comes wrapped in a PSA sleeve.
-There are supposedly only 500 copies, but the lack of a serial number means that it would be easy to forget.
+There are supposedly only 500 copies, but the lack of a serial number means it would be easy to forget.

 Other Beckham cards would serve well as investment pieces, including a few 1995-96 options that failed to make a list.
 The Pro Match card is in a caricature style, while he also had an RC released by Subbeteo.
-Of the many collectibles I’ve written about, the Beckham rookies are up there with the very best, especially in terms of potential ROI over the next decade or so.
+Of the many collectibles I’ve written about, the Beckham rookies are up there with the best, especially in terms of potential ROI over the next decade.